Medical resident sitting at a table doing paperwork

 7 Survival Tips for Your First Year After Residency

-Fortunately, there are some ways to make things easier.
-Consider these proven tips for first-year physicians—they can help you not only survive, but build a solid foundation for your medical career.
+Making it through your first year as a new physician can feel demanding.
+Fortunately, there are ways to make the transition smoother.
+These seven proven tips can help you not only survive but also build a strong foundation for a long and successful medical career.

 See Also